prebid/Prebid.js/adops/send-all-bids-adops.md

 ---
 layout: page
-title: Send all bids to the ad server
+title: Send All Bids to Adserver
 head_title: Send all bids to the ad server
 description: Send all bids to the ad server for reporting and data analysis.
-pid: 1
+pid: 2
-hide: true

 top_nav_section: adops
 nav_section: tutorials
 ---